Synchronicity89/RobotAttack/README.md

 - Canvas and canvas size: In the simulation/RL implementation, there is no HTML canvas.
 Interpret “canvas size” as world dimensions (width, height) used consistently by all implementations.

 ## Structure and Rules
 - Human implementation (Root): The mouse controls where the player robot shoots via mousemove events.
-The player robot continuously fires when the mouse moves; if the mouse is not moved, it does not fire.
+The player fires one initial shot at frame 0 toward the canonical crosshairStart (200,200), then continues to fire on mousemove subject to cooldown.
 A crosshair cursor will be added after this commit.
 The player wins if all attacking robots are destroyed first; otherwise, the player loses.
 - No sharing of code between implementations: The three implementations must not share runtime/game-logic code.
 They may share non-executable artifacts such as test specifications, schemas, and configuration files used for verification.

 ## Essential Game Logic Invariants (current human implementation)